userbradley/documentation.breadnet.co.uk/docs/kb/git/migrate-repo-to-mono-repo.md

 ## Rebase into master

-Provided you did this in a branch so you could encapsulate it in a PR, it is absolutely vital that you merge it into master by rebasing.
+Provided you did this in a branch, so you could encapsulate it in a PR, it is absolutely vital that you merge it into master by rebasing.
 Make sure you’re all up to date and nothing else has been merged meanwhile, otherwise you’re going to have to re-apply those lost commits.

 ```
 git checkout master